 Day 1: 10:00 AM-11:00 AM: Jack Bauer Goes Old School on Ted Cofell

-Season 1 is full of badass moments from Jack Bauer.
-For instance, he single-handedly took down Ira Gaines’s compound to rescue his family, thwarted multiple assassination attempts on then-Senator David Palmer, and conducted a one-man rampage of revenge against the Drazens after being told his daughter was dead, to name a few.
-But the moment that stands out is when he interrogated Ted Cofell, a wealthy CEO with ties to the Drazens.
+But the moment that really stands out and shows just what kind of person he is came when he interrogated Ted Cofell, a wealthy CEO with ties to the Drazens.
 Jack had switched places with Cofell’s chauffeur, a change that had gone unnoticed by Cofell.
 See what happens when you ignore the help?
 Sure enough, Jack soon made his presence felt and demonstrated extraordinary resourcefulness in light of the scarcity of effective “interrogative tools.”

 Jack Bauer: You ever heard of the Russian gulag?